unexpected happens: Someone very close to you, someone who means more than anyone or anything in the world,

 conditions are not present, begin to blame them, not your memory, if you can't remember...

 If you do register the name, fact, or skill, you will now want to store it for future reference.
 Such efficient sotrage is called retention.
-When placing items in your memory bank for retention, you can't just toss them in as if
+When placing items in your memory bank for retention, you can't just toss t

 your brain were the Grand Canyon!
 We need pegs or other devices to help us store all the information we register.Well organized people retain information better than disorganized people.
 If your doctor has evening hours on thrusday, file that wat in your mental file cabinet in the appropriate drawer and in the correct manila folder.